csingl202/active-directory-lab/README.md

 ## Conclusion

-In conclusion, this project allowed me to gain valuable knowledge in setting up proper configuration of Active Directory as well as getting more practical hands-on experience with using scripts and VirtualBox.
-Playing around with Active Directory I was able to learn more about the tool, more of its ins and outs on a technical level and giving me more of a wider knowledge base of it in a more real world corporate environment.
+In conclusion, this project provided valuable experience in properly configuring Active Directory, while also enhancing my practical skills with scripting and VirtualBox.
+Through hands-on exploration, I gained deeper technical insight into Active Directory—its features, functions, and overall structure—broadening my understanding of how it's used in real-world corporate environments.